polterguy/polterguy.github.io/dashboard/configuration/index.md

 ---
 title: Configuration
-description: Manage your Magic server's settings as a root user.
-Changes take effect instantly and immediately alter your server's behaviour, with no restart needed.
+description: Manage your cloudlet's settings as a root user.
+Changes take effect instantly and immediately alter your cloudlet's behaviour, with no restart needed.
 header:
   image: /assets/images/hero/configuration.webp
   og_image: /assets/images/hero/configuration-og.png
   image_description: The Configuration component
 faq:
   - q: "What is the Configuration component?"
-    a: "It lets you view and edit your server's configuration - the appsettings.json file used throughout the system for settings such as SMTP, OpenAI, database connection strings, and authentication."
+    a: "It lets you view and edit your cloudlet's configuration - the appsettings.json file used throughout the system for settings such as SMTP, OpenAI, database connection strings, and authentication."
   - q: "Is it dangerous to edit the configuration?"
     a: "You should be careful, since erroneous configuration can stop your system from working or weaken its security.
 The component refuses to save invalid JSON, and provides helper dialogs for the most important sections such as OpenAI, SMTP and reCAPTCHA."
   - q: "How do I restrict which frontends can call my backend?"